ZifengDing/ForecastTKGQA/README.md

 Source code of our proposed QA model ForecastTKGQA is under the directory *Code/ForecastTKGQA/*.

 Source code of TANGO pre-training is under the directory *Code/TANGO/*.

-Source code of question generation, extracted 2-hop rules and question templates are under the directory *Question_Generation/*.

 ### Data:
 ##### ICEWS21